De Una Vez

 "De Una Vez" ("At Once") is a song recorded by American singer Selena Gomez.
-It was released on January 14, 2021, by Interscope Records, as the first single from her first Spanish-language extended play, Revelación (2021).
-Tapping into her Mexican heritage, "De Una Vez" marks Gomez's first Spanish-language single, with production from Tainy, Albert Hype, and Jota Rosa.
+It was released on January 14, 2021, by Interscope Records, as the first and only promotional single from her first Spanish extended play, Revelación (2021).
+Tapping into her Mexican heritage, "De Una Vez" marks Gomez's first Spanish single, with production from Tainy, Albert Hype, and Jota Rosa.
 It is a rhythmic pop and alternative R&B song with urban elements, discussing themes of love, self-worth, emotional growth, and empowerment.

 Gomez described the song as a "beautiful love anthem".
 The official music video for "De Una Vez" was released to YouTube alongside the song.
 Heavily inspired by her Latin American culture, the mystical video adapts the art style of magic realism and depicts Gomez with a glowing milagro resembling the Sacred Heart, chronicling her personal evolution and healing.
 The video was met with critical acclaim and was nominated for the Latin Grammy Award for Best Short Form Music Video at the 22nd ceremony, marking Gomez's first nomination.
 "De Una Vez" reached top-ten in Costa Rica, Panama, Paraguay, Venezuela, US Hot Latin Songs, and the top-forty on the Billboard Global 200.

 Release and composition

 In December 2020, Gomez stated that she has "a whole little vessel of good things coming", and Billboard pointed out that this "could include a Spanish-language project".
 Various murals were spotted in Mexico, stating the song titles "De Una Vez" and "Baila Conmigo", generating speculating amidst fans and mainstream media that Gomez would be releasing Latin music soon.

 On January 14, 2021, Gomez announced the release of "De Una Vez" slated for midnight.
 Later that day, she "quoted" a tweet dating from January 2011 that referenced a Spanish-language album that was never released, stating: "I think it will be worth the wait", which is exactly a decade since the tweet.
 "De Una Vez" acts as Gomez's first official Spanish-language single in over 10 years, and second overall after the Spanish version of "A Year Without Rain" (2010), titled "Un Año Sin Lluvia", by her former band Selena Gomez & the Scene.
 It is her first Spanish effort since "Taki Taki" (2018) with DJ Snake, Ozuna and Cardi B, and first solo foray since the track "Más" from her 2014 compilation album, For You.
-The song is two minutes and 36 seconds in length, and is the lead single from her first Spanish-language EP Revelación.
+The song is two minutes and 36 seconds in length, and is the first promotional single from her first Spanish-language EP Revelación.

 "De Una Vez" is a rhythmic pop and alternative R&B song inspired by Empress Of.
-It also has mimimal urban elements.
+It also has minimal urban elements.
 It discusses Gomez's personal healing, love, empowerment, forgiveness, and having the strength to move forward, away from the past.
 It was produced by Tainy, Albert Hype, and Jota Rosa.